-A more powerful barrier bubble, it has emitters handling the forward and aft hemispheres of the barrier bubble separately - each facing has its own 100% energy reserve.
+Two-faced has emitters that handle the forward and aft hemispheres of the barrier bubble separately - each facing has its own 100% energy reserve.

 These double-facing barriers are more common on fightercraft and small starships.

-Six-sided Barrier:
+Six-faced

-One of the most powerful barrier setup available, this layout divides barrier facings in quadrants: fore, aft, port, starboard, dorsal and ventral.
+One of the most complex barrier setups available, this layout divides barrier facings in areas: fore, aft, port, starboard, dorsal and ventral.
 Each facing has its own 100% energy reserve too.
 Typically, these will only be seen on state-of-the-art military starships and capital vessels.
+Six-faced units sometimes will simplify how their facings are managed, with "fore" and "aft" commonly used.